 You can register clusters that are deployed in data centers or clusters that are deployed on a third-party cloud to Alibaba Cloud Distributed Cloud Container Platform (ACK One).
 This way, you can create clusters in a hybrid cloud environment and manage clusters in a centralized manner.
 This topic describes the features that are supported by registered clusters and the resources that are involved when you register clusters.

 - Use the ACK console to centrally manage ACK clusters and self-managed Kubernetes clusters that are deployed in data centers.
 The ACK console provides consistent O&M experience and security governance capability across the clusters.
-For example, the ACK console provides a unified logging, monitoring, and alerting system, and supports unified authorization management of Alibaba Cloud accounts and Resource Access Management (RAM) users.
+For example, the ACK console provides a unified logging, monitoring, and alerting system, and supports unified authorization management of Alibaba Cloud accounts, Resource Access Management (RAM) users, and RAM roles.
 This allows you to centrally manage all your clusters and applications.

 - Use the Application Center feature of ACK to centrally manage application lifecycles and GitOps delivery pipelines for all Kubernetes clusters deployed on the cloud and in data centers.
 To achieve this goal, you must register external Kubernetes clusters in the ACK console so that you can manage all Kubernetes clusters by using the same control plane.